A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

-We know that $S$ is locally flat in $M$ by the condition of the generalized Jordan-Schoenflies Theorem.
-This means $S$ is not folding together in $M$ (see some examples in Fig. 3 and Fig. 4.).
-If it does, we can never make a locally flat $P_{i}$ in $M$.
-This is our pre-condition.
+We know that $S$ is locally flat in $M$ by the condition of the generalized Jordan-Schoenflies theorem.
+This means that $S$ is not folding together in $M$ (see examples in Fig.\ 3 and Fig. 4.).
+If it does, then we can never make a locally flat $P(i)$ in $M$.
+Therefore, this is our pre-condition.

-The key to the proof of Case (b) is to design an algorithm that uses a technique to modify $P_{i}$ to be a flat path: If $X$ contains two points $a$, $b$ (these two points are not adjacent in $P_{i}$) in $S$ such that $a$ and $b$ are adjacent in $S$ or $d(a,b)=2$ (see Fig. 13), then we can have a $P'_i$ that is gradually varied to $P_i$. $P'_i$ still contains $x$ as the entering point.
+The key to the proof of Case (b) is to design an algorithm that uses a technique to modify $P(i)$ into a local flat path: If $X$ contains two points $a$, $b$ (these two points are not adjacent in $P(i)$) in $S$ such that $a$ and $b$ are adjacent in $S$ or $d(a,b)=2$ (see Fig. 13), then we can have a $P'(i)$ that is gradually varied to $P(i)$. $P'(i)$ still contains $x$ as the entering point.

-Before we describe this modification algorithm, we explain a little more about the local flatness.
-To observe that $P'_i$ is ``locally flat'' in $S$ meaning that there are at least distance 3 for any two points that are not adjacent in the path $X$ or consecutive such as $a, b, c$ (see Definition 3.1 and Definition 3.2).
-This is because we will have a collar of $P'_i$ in $S$.
+Before we describe this modification algorithm, we recall a little more about local flatness.
+To observe that $P'(i)$ is ``locally flat'' in $S$ means that there are at least a distance of 3 between any two points that are not adjacent in the path $X$ or consecutive such as $a, b, c$ (see Definition 3.1 and Definition 3.2).

-Now we describe the algorithm for modification as follows: (We treat $P_i$ the same as $P(i)$ because of what we see in the figures.)
+Now we describe the algorithm for modification as follows:

-The idea is to insert a sequence of side-gradually varied paths in between $P_{i-1}$ and $P_{i}$.
+The idea is to insert a sequence of side-gradually varied paths between $P(i-1)$ and $P(i)$.
 This sequence does not contain $a$.
-For more detail, we want to find a locally flat $P'_{i}$ containing the original $x$ just before reaching $P_{i}$ (from $P_{i-1}$) .
-Here the path $P'_{i}$ is gradually varied (by a sequence of paths ) to $P_{i-1}$.
-In other words, we have a sequence of side-gradually varied paths from $P_{i-1}$ to $P'_{i}$ .
-Except for $P'_{i}$, any path in the sequence will not contain a point in $S$.
+In more detail, we want to find a locally flat $P'(i)$ containing the original $x$ just before reaching $P(i)$ (from $P(i-1)$).

+Here, the path $P'(i)$ is gradually varied (by a sequence of paths) to $P(i-1)$.
+In other words, we have a sequence of side-gradually varied paths from $P_{i-1}$ to $P'(i)$.
+Except for $P'(i)$, any path in the sequence will not contain a point in $S$.
 In addition, this sequence does not contain point $a$.
-Let us prove this statement.
-First we draw Fig. ~\ref{fig_old_3}, which is a continuation of the case of Fig. ~\ref{fig_old_2}.
+Let us prove this statement: First we draw Fig. ~\ref{fig_old_3}, which is a continuation of the case of Fig. ~\ref{fig_old_2}.